GhumanNavneet/AML-Service-Labs/visual-studio-code/README5.md

 5. For each step click on `Run Cell` just above the step.<br/>

 ## Exercise 2 - Provision an IoT Edge Device and IoT Hub
 In this exercise, you will provision an Ubuntu Linux Virtual Machine that will act as your IoT Edge device.
-You will perform the following steps using the Azure CLI.<br/>
+You will perform the following steps using the Azure CLI.
-1. Open the command prompt.<br/>
+1. Open the command prompt.
 2. Confirm the selected subscription used by the Azure CLI is the desired one by running:
 ```
 az account show